ajrosen/icalPal/README.md

 ## History

-If you've found this page it's likely you've heard of [icalBuddy](https://github.com/ali-rantakari/icalBuddy):

-> Command-line utility for printing events and tasks from the OS X calendar database.

 I have used icalBuddy for many years.
 It's great for scripting, automation, and as a desktop widget for apps like [GeekTool](https://www.tynsoe.org/geektool/) and